MrRaph/rpi-pydio-docker/README.md

 RPi Pydio Docker
 =============
 This repository allows you to run Pydio on your Raspberry Pi with Docker.
-This includes a built in MySQL server for an easy setup.
+This DOESN'T includes a built in MySQL server.

 This has been adapted from the x86 version at [kdelfour/pydio-docker](https://github.com/kdelfour/pydio-docker).